shannon-6block/lotus-miner/README_en.md

 # set ParallelSealLimit on the miner, which stands for the number of sectors allowed for each sealing storage
 vi ~/.lotusminer/config.toml

+# on the recommended hardware, the recommended concurrency is in total 6.
 ```

 Advanced: separate sealing phases (untested)